History of the Polish language: General changes in West Slavic and Lechitic from Proto-Slavic

 Proto-Slavic broke into three dialectal regions, Western Proto-Slavic, Eastern Proto-Slavic, and Southern Proto-Slavic.

 Within declension, in North Slavic, the nominative-accusative feminine plural ending of *-ja stems leveled from *-ě (< PIE *-’ās) in the nominative plural and *-ę (<*-’åns < PIE *-’ans) in the accusative to *-ě for both cases: *dȗšę̇ > Old Polish dusze.
 The leveling of these cases for -ja stems was motivated by the fact that -a stems had the same ending -y for both cases.
 This also affected the accusative plural of soft-stem masculine nouns (e.g. *koňь, *mǫžь), which was motivated by the homophonous ending -y for feminine and masculine hard-stems.

 Within West-Slavic, *ś shifted to *š: *vьśь gives Old Polish wiesz.
 The clusters *tl dl are retained in West Slavic, and elsewhere simplify to *l: *ordlo gives Old Polish radło.
 In initial *or-, ol-, as a result of the law of open syllables, metathesis occurs, which usually resulted in the lengthening of *o to *a, giving ra- la-.
 This occurred in all situations in South Slavic, but in North Slavic only in syllables with an acute, but those with a circumflex, *o remained as *o: *ordlo gives Old Polish radło.
 In addition, there was a tendency to raise mid and low long vowels: Old Polish pták, mléko, grzéch, wóz.
 There existed a western tendency to fix stress, except in Pomeranian and Polabian.
 The pronoun of *tъnъ was created in all of Western Slavic.
 Finally, the genitive and dative forms of the complex adjectival declension establishes for the masculine and neuter gender the endings resulting from the contraction of the endings -ego, -emu.
 This is in contrast with East and South Slavic *-ogo, -omu.

 Within most of Lechitic, the clusters *TorT *TolT *TerT *TelT undergo metathesis: *vȏrgъ gives Old Polish wróg, *mȏldъ gives Old Polish młody, *dȇrvo gives Old Polish drzewo, *melkò gives Old Polish mléko (with a long e).
-Notably, both -ro- and -ar- between consonants for TorT a re present in Polabian and Pomeranian, compare reflexes of Kashubian karwa and Polabian korvo. *ť ď change to c dz: *svěťa > Old Polish świéca, *meďa > Old Poliss miedza, *noťь > Old Polish noc (świeca, miedza, noc).
+Notably, both -ro- and -ar- between consonants for TorT a re present in Polabian and Pomeranian, compare reflexes of Kashubian karwa and Polabian korvo. *ť ď change to c dz: *svěťa > Old Polish świéca, *meďa > Old Polish miedza, *noťь > Old Polish noc (świeca, miedza, noc).
 The nasal vowels are well retained in Lechitic, in contrast to the rest of West Slavic: *pę̑tь > Old Polish pięć, *pętъ > Old Polish piąty.
 Combinations of *ъr ъl ьr, ьl volcalize in various ways in Lechitic and Sorbian, but become vocalic liquids in Czech and Slovak.

 Common to Lechitic is the Lechitic ablaut, albeit to varying degrees of intensity regionally: the front vowels *e *ě *ę as well as soft *ьr, ьl into two variants: